Cambridge CB2 1PZ

 My name is Stephen Chung.
 I am now studying as a PhD student at the University of Cambridge, supervised by David Krueger.
-My primary research interest includes reinforcement learning (RL), biologically-inspired machine learning, and deep learning.
+My primary research interest includes reinforcement learning (RL), biologically-inspired machine learning, and AI alignment.

 As for my interest, I love reading Western and Chinese philosophy books, such as Zhuangzi and Nietzche.
 I enjoy thinking about the world and philosophical questions.
 I also like playing tennis and hiking!

 Thinker: Learning to Plan and ActIn Advances in Neural Information Processing Systems, 2023

 Learning by competition of self-interested reinforcement learning agentsIn Proceedings of the AAAI Conference on Artificial Intelligence, 2022

 MAP Propagation Algorithm: Faster Learning with a Team of Reinforcement Learning AgentsIn Advances in Neural Information Processing Systems, 2021